-Embed t he Betsi Way improvement methodology across the organisation EDTSP P18.2 P18.2.1 Develop a sustainable model of service improvement support for IHC/Divisional level and par programmes of work A revised model for supporting health communities and pan BCU clinical networks and program been co-designed, agreed and implemented with the Interim Executive Director of Operation Executive Director of Public Health.
-1234 Completed P18.2.2 Ensure service improvement resource is allocated to organisational strategic priorities through forum The interim Executive Director of Operations and Executive Director of Public health and resisteams have confirmed their priorities for re-allocation of improvement and pathways resoure by the triangulation in relation to Special Measures deliverables, Ministerial priorities, key organd GIRFT reviews.
+Embed t he Betsi Way improvement methodology across the organisation EDTSP P18.2.1 Develop a sustainable model of service improvement support for IHC/Divisional level and par programmes of work A revised model for supporting health communities and pan BCU clinical networks and programe been co-designed, agreed and implemented with the Interim Executive Director of Operation Executive Director of Public Health.
+1264 Completed P18.2 P18.2.2 Ensure service improvement resource is allocated to organisational strategic priorities through forum The interim Executive Director of Operations and Executive Director of Public health and resisteams have confirmed their priorities for re-allocation of improvement and pathways resoure by the triangulation in relation to Special Measures deliverables, Ministerial priorities, key organd GIRFT reviews.
 Moving forwards, the EDG for Strategic Planning and Transformation is to forum through which the allocation of improvement and change resource is monitored and ensure it reflects the agreed portfolio of major change.
 This aligns with P3O programme mappractice.
-1234 Completed P18.2.3 Develop a Centre of Excellence of Improvement to coordinate the consistent delivery of improvement behavior of the transformation and Improvement Team continue to train, coach and engage the organ.
+1234 Completed P18.2.3 Develop a Centre of Excellence of Improvement to coordinate the consistent delivery of improvement behaviors and drive forward staff training in improvement methodology, tools and tech The Transformation and Improvement Team continue to train, coach and engage the organ.
 The 'Betsi Way' improvement methodology.
-A new 'Betsi Bitesize' training course has been to being delivered as a beginner's introduction to improvement.
+A new 'Betsi Bitesize' training course has been of being delivered as a beginner's introduction to improvement.
 The longer intermediate course in Practice' is also now being delivered and tailored to BCU's needs.
-The team have also launched a Betsi improvement community called 'Better by Betsi' to eng celebrate those people who are supporting improvement, and are also developing a Betsi winetwork. niques. hisation to embed developed and is se 'Improvement gage and 123 Completed
+The team have also launched a Betsi improvement community called 'Better by Betsi' to eng celebrate those people who are supporting improvement, and are also developing a Betsi w network. niques. hisation to embed developed and is se 'Improvement gage and 1234 Completed

-DPC Director of Primary Care EDPH Executive Director of Public Health EDO Executive Director of Operations EDTSP Executive Director of Transformation & Strategic Planning EDOF Executive Director of Finance EDWOI Executive Director of Workforce & Organisational Development
+DPC Director of Primary Care EDPH Executive Director of Public Health EDO Executive Director of Operations EDTSP Executive Director of Transformation & Strategic Planning EDOF Executive Director of Finance EDWOE Executive Director of Workforce & Organisational Development